soumojit-dev/Python/README.md

 - 5. Contain at least one special character (like @, #, $, %, etc.)
 55. isogram_checker.py
 - checks whether a given string is an isogram or not (an isogram is a word or phrase that has no repeating characters)
+56. longest_palindromic_word.py
+- finds the longest palindromic word in a sentence (user input taken)

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch